Compatibility and other notes

 And if you like you can lock the package so it stays on this version now:

 The upgrade process usually takes only a minute or so to complete.
 Your system is then up-to-date and has the latest Access Server version.

 Between the time we have generated the appliance and the time you downloaded and deployed the OVA appliance file, a number of updates for the appliance’s operating system may have been released.
 To ensure that your operating system is up to date the built-in package manager program can be used to retrieve the updates and install them.
 To do so on the Ubuntu operating system we use in our appliances use the commands when logged on to the Access Server as a root user:

 apt update apt upgrade

 Change the timezone configuration and install NTP

 The appliance is by default set to US (Pacific – Los Angeles).
 Since it’s likely that you are not in this timezone you should update the timezone setting to the correct timezone.
 This is especially vital when you plan on using the Google Authenticator multi-factor authentication system, which relies on a time-based one time password system.
 The correct time on the server is therefore vital.
-Additionally we recommend you install the NTP (Network Time Protocol) client program so that the appliance can automatically retrieve the correct time and date from the Internet and keep itself perfectly aligned.
-The below commands run as a root user will do this.
+By default our appliance already has a time synchronization program installed that keeps the time up to date automatically.
+But it does help to know the correct timezone.

 To set the timezone: